Why choose conflict resolution at North Central College?

 - Present the findings of your research at the College’s Rall Symposium for Undergraduate Research.

-- Take advantage of numerous leadership opportunities through student government and other campus organizations, or as a student mentor with Leadership Jump Start.
+- Take advantage of numerous leadership opportunities through student government and other campus organizations.

 - Complete a concentration in leadership or ethics if you can’t accommodate the requirements necessary to complete a minor.